Crime statistics in the United Kingdom: The National Crime Recording Standard

 In April 2013, the framework for reporting of official police statistics was amended to address these issues.
-The Home Office delegated the responsibility for auditing a police forces compliance with the National Crime Recording Standard to Her Majesty's Chief Inspectorate of Constabulary, later renamed Her Majesty's Inspectorate of Constabulary and Fire Rescue Service (HMICFRS).
+The Home Office delegated the responsibility for auditing a police force's compliance with the National Crime Recording Standard (NCRS) to Her Majesty's Chief Inspectorate of Constabulary, later renamed Her Majesty's Inspectorate of Constabulary and Fire Rescue Service (HMICFRS).
 The first statistics using the new framework were published in July 2014.